suurjaak/grepros/README.md

-  --version             display version information and exit --live                read messages from live ROS topics instead of bagfiles --publish             publish matched messages to live ROS topics --write OUTFILE       write matched messages to specified output file --write-format {bag,csv,html,sqlite}
+  --version             display version information and exit --live                read messages from live ROS topics instead of bagfiles --publish             publish matched messages to live ROS topics --write TARGET        write matched messages to specified output file --write-format {bag,csv,html,postgres,sqlite}
-                        output format, auto-detected from OUTFILE extension if not given, bag or database will be appended to if file already exists
+                        output format, auto-detected from TARGET if not given, bag or database will be appended to if it already exists

 Filtering:
   -t TOPIC [TOPIC ...], --topic TOPIC [TOPIC ...]